Table of Contents

 - Overlying skin changes with abrasions may occur with recent trauma.

 Possible Causes Of Hip Bursitis

 Hip bursitis is most often caused by a repetitive, minor impact on the area or by a sudden, more serious injury.
-It is more common in women and in middle-aged or elderly people.
-Bursitis typically results from one or more of these factors:
+Hip bursitis is common in women and middle-aged or older adults.
+Bursitis typically results from one or more of these factors :

 - Acute trauma, such as a fall or tackle, causing the patient to land the lateral hip region

 - More commonly, repetitive trauma is involved.
 Such trauma is caused by the repetitive contracture of gluteus medius and/or the iliotibial band during running or walking.